 Thirty-seven ‘lower-tariff’ universities will, on average, next year see a six percentage point reduction in higher education teaching grant funding, according to estimates from the Department for Education (DfE).

-In a letter to the Office for Students, education secretary Gavin Williamson set out his spending priorities for the forthcoming financial year – including changes to the teaching grant (T-Grant), boosts for student hardship and mental health projects and cuts to Uni Connect.
+In a letter to the Office for Students, education secretary Gavin Williamson set out his spending priorities for the forthcoming financial year – including changes to the teaching grant, boosts for student hardship and mental health projects and cuts to Uni Connect.

 Last year, the OfS distributed £1.276 billion in recurrent teaching grants and on facilities and regulation initiatives – next year, that figure will reach £1.287 billion.
 The overall teaching grant, which amounts to £1.4 billion, will remain, effectively, frozen.

-High-cost, high-value subjects, such as medicine, engineering and other STEM subjects, will gain increased T-Grant funding next year.
+High-cost, high-value subjects, such as medicine, engineering and other STEM subjects, will gain increased T-Grant funding (renamed the strategic priorities grant) next year.
 Based on indicative figures, those high-value, high-cost subjects identified will receive £85m more from this September, bringing total spending to £735m.

-Other high-cost subjects (performing arts, creative arts, media studies and archaeology) will have T-Grant funding cut by 50% – with further reductions sought in future years.
-These subjects, awarded £40m this academic year, will see T-Grant funding fall to £20m.
+Other high-cost subjects (performing arts, creative arts, media studies and archaeology) will have SPG funding cut by 50% – with further reductions sought in future years.
+These subjects, awarded £40m this academic year, would see funding fall to £20m.

 This is a result of changes to the course level classifications.
 C1 subjects, the third most expensive to provide, will be divided into two sub-sects: C1, including information technology, and C3, including high-cost subjects such as performing arts and media studies.